 - Preheat oven to 335 degrees.

-- Bake 20 minutes or until centers are set and cake bounces back when touched.
+- Bake 20 minutes or until centers are set, and the cake bounces back when touched.

 - Cool on wire rack.

-Fill holes of cupcake with Irish Car Bomb Filling.
+Fill holes of the cupcake with Irish Car Bomb Filling.

 The finishing touch?